 I count my three sons as my greatest accomplishment, and I’ve tried to instill in them the same work ethic that took me from baling hay at 14 and bagging groceries in high school all the way to being one of West Virginia’s largest employers of professionals.

 My oldest son, Cody, is a Bridgeport-area entrepreneur with a food truck and restaurant; Austin my middle son is a fourth-generation engineer who works with the Thrasher Group; and my youngest son, Kaelin, is finishing an accounting degree at James Madison University.
+I’m engaged to be married to Stefania Salentro.

 I was honored to be asked to serve as secretary of the West Virginia Department of Commerce in December 2016.
 I was proud of the moves we were able to make to support key infrastructure projects for our state, and I had hoped to see them through to completion.
 We made advancements in broadband service, secured more funding for tourism for repairs to our state parks’ facilities and drafted improvements to our timber industry.